MrChrisJoy/mrchrisjoy.github.io/__projects/birdi-platform.md

 image: /images/projects/birdi-cover.jpg
 published: true
 ---
 Birdi supports businesses to integrate drone-based solutions into their operations.
 We know every company is different, that is why we work with you to develop the solution that suits your individual needs.

-## My Role - Developer
-I work as a full-stack developer at BIRDI Pty Ltd.
+I'm a software developer at BIRDI Pty Ltd.

-# Links
 - [BIRDI Homepage](https://birdi.com.au)